 Kate MacLeod is a renown glass artist working from her studio at Bend, Oregon.
 Her artistic endeavors in glass art focuses on one-of-a-kind commissioned pieces for specific environments using a multitude of glass forming techniques.
-Exemplars of her original glass art commissions can be seen at the “Commissions” tab.
-When called upon to create a site-specific commission, Kate MacLeod tries to capture the feeling and essence of the intended environment and designs her glass art to fit the precise location where the finished work will be displayed.
+Exemplars of her original glass art commissions can be seen under “Commissions” under the “Portfolio tab above.
+When called upon to create a site-specific commission, Kate tries to capture the feeling and essence of the intended environment and designs her glass art to fit the precise location where the finished work will be displayed.

-Shown above is a triptych of benevolent Chinese-style fused glass dragons in cubist style which Kate designed and made for a customer in Philadelphia, who is passionate about both Chinese dragons and Cubism, the early-20th-century avant-garde art movement pioneered by Georges Braque and Pablo Picasso.
+Shown above is a triptych of benevolent cubist style Chinese fused glass dragons which Kate designed and constructed for a customer in suburban Philadelphia, who is passionate about both Chinese dragons and Cubism, the early-20th-century avant-garde art movement pioneered by Georges Braque and Pablo Picasso.

-From time to time, Kate MacLeod designs and produces production art works.
+Kate also designs and produces “production art” works.
 Although these production pieces are all made from the same pattern and the same raw materials, no two finished pieces are exactly the same, given the nature of glass.
-These production art pieces, as well as her inspired originals or “one-of-a-kind” pieces are shown on the pages which follow; and can be purchased through any of the galleries listed on the Galleries page.
+Her production pieces, as well as her inspired Originals or “one-of-a-kind” pieces are shown on the pages under the “Portfolio” tab above; and can be purchased through any of the galleries listed on the Galleries page.

 Kate MacLeod also teaches advanced techniques for glass fusing, including the use of dichroic glass and the new CBS Dichroic Extract which can be “painted” onto art glass during the creative process.
 Kate’s teaching schedule is shown on the Teaching page.

-Kate MacLeod’s latest original and commissioned works, many using new techniques developed by Kate, can be seen under the New Glass Art tab.
+Kate ‘s latest original, commissioned and production works, many using new techniques developed by Kate, can be seen under the New Glass Art tab.